+Notification periodic

-- Notification periodic - When an event of the severity assigned or more severe occurs, the device logs the event in a buffer. - The device sends an email with the log file periodically or if the buffer is full. - When an event of a lower severity occurs, the device does not log this event.
+- When an event of the severity assigned or more severe occurs, the device logs the event in the buffer. - The device sends an email with the log file periodically or in case of a buffer overflow. - When an event of a lesser severity occurs, the device does not log this event.